Krishan098/6th-sem/UNIT1.md

 ![alt text](images/image.png)

-- _Image restotation_: it is an area that also deals with improving the appearance of an image.
+- _Image restoration_: it is an area that also deals with improving the appearance of an image.
 Enhancement is subjective, restoration is objective.
 They are based on mathematical or probabilistic models.

 - _Color image processing_:  extracts fratures of interest in an image.